mesos/kibana/README.md

 [Kibana](https://www.elastic.co/products/kibana) framework for Mesos.

-The kibana framework is developed with a simple approach: For each instance of elasticsearch know by the framework, one or more instances of kibana can be deployed to serve the users.
+The kibana framework is developed with a simple approach: For each instance of elasticsearch known by the framework, one or more instances of kibana can be deployed to serve the users.

 Each instance of kibana run as a docker image in the mesos cluster, thus docker containers must be supported by the mesos-slaves.